sfunk02/clawcar/README.md

 #### Rack and Pinion

 The first piece of this CAD project was to design a rack and pinion for the claw to open and close with a single 180 micro-servo.
-In order to create it, I used a spur gear function on Onshape, and then designed a gear rack off of the geometry of the gear.
+In order to create it, we used a spur gear function on Onshape, and then designed a gear rack off of the geometry of the gear.
 Using a rack and pinion mate allowed the gear to turn while the rack moved back and forth.
 Lastly, walls to mount the rack onto were designed, with a hole on one side to connect the servo.

 <img src="Images/RackandPinion.png" alt="RackandPinion" width="400" height="150"/>